 The Breaking Point

-“I realized I was sacrificing my health, my relationships, and my sense of self for a job,” he says.
-“And no matter how much I believed in the mission, it wasn’t worth it.”
+“I realized I was sacrificing my health, my relationships, and my identity for a job,” he admits.
+“No matter how noble the mission, the cost was too high.”

-“We need to stop glorifying burnout,” he writes.
-“Working yourself to the point of exhaustion isn’t a badge of honor; it’s a failure of the system.”
+“We need to stop glorifying exhaustion,” he writes.
+“Working yourself to the brink isn’t a trophy—it’s a cry for help.”